timonSchenzel/mailcatcher_for_magento_1.7/README.md

 ## Step 2.
 Configure your app: `app/etc/local.xml`.
-Add this example code and edit mail setting if needed.
+Add this example code and edit the email setting if needed.
 ```xml
 <config>
     <global>